 Statue of Liberty

-Not as big as the original one in the Big Apple, Guam’s Statue of Liberty was built by the Boy Scouts of America in 1950 to celebrate their 40th anniversary.
+Not as big as the original one in New York, Guam’s Statue of Liberty was built by the Boy Scouts of America in 1950 to celebrate their 40th anniversary.
 The statue faces the sea and has a nice view over the bay.

 Plaza de Espana